decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-28-early-stopping-lower bounds.md

 There are slightly different lower bounds for 3 different models:

-***Early Stopping for Consensus under Crashes with Fixed First (ES{-}C{-}Cfix)***: Here we study early stopping for consensus where the first message sent in the round a party is crashed is fixed.
+***Early Stopping for Consensus under Crashes with Fixed First ($ES{-}C{-}Cfix$)*** : Here we study early stopping for consensus where the first message sent in the round a party is crashed is fixed.
 Note this models includes omission failures and also deterministic protocols that always follow the same sending order.

-***Early Deciding for Uniform Consensus under Crashes with Fixed First (ED{-}UC{-}Cfix)***: Here we study early deciding for [uniform consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) in the same fault model above where the first message sent in the round a party is crashed is fixed.
+***Early Deciding for Uniform Consensus under Crashes with Fixed First ($ED{-}UC{-}Cfix$)*** : Here we study early deciding for [uniform consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) in the same fault model above where the first message sent in the round a party is crashed is fixed.

-***Early Stopping for Consensus under Crashes (ES{-}C{-}C)***: Here we study the standard crash model where parties can decide the order of messages sent in each round (potentially as a function of its state).
+***Early Stopping for Consensus under Crashes ($ES{-}C{-}C$)*** : Here we study the standard crash model where parties can decide the order of messages sent in each round (potentially as a function of its state).

 ## The $f=0$ case